Aberdeen, South Dakota: Parks and recreation

 Wylie Park Recreation Area features go-kart racing, sand volleyball courts, access to Wylie Lake, camping area, picnic areas, and is connected to Storybook Land.
 Wylie Lake is a small man-made lake, open in the summer months for swimming, lying on the beach, and paddle boating.
+Additionally, Wylie Park is stocked with fish by Game, Fish, and Parks, allowing local residents the opportunity to hone new fishing skills.